Housing FAQs

 When do I find out who my roommate is and where I’m living?

-Fall room assignments will be available to students who have been assigned on July 15 in myHousing for the fall semester.
-If you do not see the “Check my Assignment” button on July 15, it means you have not yet been assigned.
+We don’t send out housing assignments, but the fall room assignments will be available to students who have been assigned on July 15 in myHousing Portal for the fall semester.
+If you do not see an assignment and/or roommate information on July 15, it means you have not yet been assigned.
 We will assign you as soon as possible.
 Spring room assignments will be available at the beginning of January.
 Back to top of page

 Can I switch rooms or roommates?

-Once we let the dust settle and are certain of who has arrived and who hasn’t, students may request a room change through their Community Coordinator in the Residence Life Department.
-If you have a MicroChill Combo through College Products and are changing rooms, contact College Products at 712.226.3250.
-Back to top of page
+We have a two-week room freeze at the start of the fall semester.
+We need to let the dust settle and find out who has arrived and who hasn’t.
+Once the first two weeks of the semester are over, students may request a room change through their Community Coordinator in the Residence Life Department.
+If you have a MicroChill Combo through College Products and are changing rooms, contact College Products at 712.226.3250

 If my roommate moves out, do I get the room to myself?

-This option is only available when all requests for campus housing have been accommodated.
-Students without roommates who wish to guarantee they will not be assigned one must pay a higher room rate (see next FAQ).
-Back to top of page
+This option is only available when all requests for campus housing have been accommodated, and we have no one in temporary lounges or temporary triples.
+Students without roommates who wish to guarantee they will not be assigned one must pay a higher room rate (see “Are single rooms available?” below).

 Are single rooms available?